Waldemar Olszewski

-Prof. Waldemar Lech Olszewski (born 3 September 1931 in Piastów, Warsaw, Poland) is a Polish lymphologist.
-His main area of study is the human lymphatic system.
+Waldemar Lech Olszewski (3 September 1931 – 8 November 2020) was a Polish lymphologist.
+His main area of study was the human lymphatic system.
 Clinical and research interests comprise vascular surgery, transplantation, physiology and surgery of the lymphatic system and immunology.
 He discovered fundamental processes in human tissues connected with function of the lymphatic system.

-He has published around 600 publications, seven scientific books and is a member of numerous medical bodies.
+Olszewski published around 600 publications, seven scientific books and is a member of numerous medical bodies.

 Early life

-Olszewski was born in 1931 in Piastow/Warsaw, Poland into a family of landowners, his father was a linguist and a banking specialist.
+Waldemar Lech Olszewski was born on 3 September 1931 in Piastów, Warsaw, Poland into a family of landowners, his father was a linguist and a banking specialist.
 He received his General Certificate of Education in 1948 in Warsaw and undertook university studies, first in the Faculty of Law, Warsaw University from 1948 to 1950 and then in the Faculty of Medicine at Warsaw University.
 Graduating in 1954, Olszewski passed the Board in Surgery exams in 1962 and received his PhD in 1962 and D.Science in 1968.